Our vision and mission

-Our vision is for all children to grow up in a world free from bullying and harm, with adults who keep them safe and help them to reach their full potential.
+Our vision is for all children to grow up in supportive communities safe from bullying and harm.

-Our mission is to provide children, families, carers and professionals with advice, training and practical tools to prevent bullying and protect young lives.
+Our mission is to provide practical support, training, and advice to challenge bullying and protect young lives.

 Bullying is devastating for young lives.
 Anxiety, depression, self harm and suicidal ideation are common amongst children who experience bullying, and the negative effects can be felt long into adult life, affecting academic achievement, relationships and long term mental and physical health.

-We give hope and help to thousands of children and families each year and work with communities throughout England and Wales to help keep children safe.
+Kidscape gives hope and help to thousands of children and families each year and work with diverse communities throughout England and Wales to help keep children safe.

 The impact of our work

 There are five main ways that we reduce the impact of bullying and harm:

 - Promoting positive relationships

 - Helping children recognise and respond to bullying behaviour.

 See Impact for details of what we deliver and how it changes young lives.